irkode/highlightjs-hugo-text/css-class-reference.md

 ## Scopes (Classes) explicitly set with hugo.js

-We use the following classes to style our output
+We use the following classes to style our output. make sure your style defines these.

 - operator